oracle/bots-node-sdk/README.md

 const OracleBot = require('@oracle/bots-node-sdk');

 const app = express();
-app.use('/components', OracleBot.Middleware.init({
+app.use('/components', OracleBot.Middleware.customComponent({
-  component: {
   cwd: __dirname,
   register: [
     './path/to/a/component',
     './path/to/other/components',
     './path/to/a/directory',
   ]
-  }
 }));
 ```